Froxlor/Documentation/general/migration-guide/true-migrate.md

 If MySQL seems happy enough, then congratulations, you did the hardest part.
 The rest should be easy.

 #### Have froxlor create its environment
 Earlier, we search-replace'd IP addresses, but that was for the database and quite frankly, we only did it because it was convenient at this point.
-But froxlor also has a list of IP addresses that most likely need changing.
+But froxlor also has a list of IP addresses that most likely needs changing.
 Froxlor comes with a CLI tool to change the old ones with the new ones:
 ```shell
 cd /var/www/html/froxlor
 bin/froxlor-cli froxlor:switch-server-ip --switch=123.10.20.30,234.30.20.10
 bin/froxlor-cli froxlor:switch-server-ip --switch=2001:db8:beef::69,2001:db8:cafe::420
 ```

-Now we have to configure froxlor all the necessary services such as your web server (e.g. Apache or nginx), the mail configuration, FTP and everything else.
-For that, we use froxlor's CLI tool as the web interface would likely not yet work.
+Now we have to have froxlor configure all the necessary services such as your web server (e.g. Apache or nginx), the mail configuration, FTP and everything else.
+For that, we use froxlor's CLI tool as the web interface would likely not work yet.
 ```shell
 cd /var/www/html/froxlor
 bin/froxlor-cli froxlor:config-services -c